-Ms. Musarra has helped achieve significant shareholder recoveries in a variety of cases.
-She has participated in a number of appraisal actions in the Delaware Chancery Court, including as a member of the trial team in In re Appraisal of Dell Inc. Ms. Musarra has considerable experience pursuing successful books-and-records investigations on behalf of stockholders pursuant to 8 Del C. § 220.
-As a member of the Co-Lead Counsel team representing a class of insurance beneficiaries, Ms. Musarra litigated claims against health insurers in federal court for ERISA violations relating to coverage for treatments for mental health and substance use disorders, which resulted in defendants’ inability to resume use of challenged medical necessity criteria and other significant injunctive relief, as well as a $7 million fund for payment of allegedly improperly denied claims.
-She plays a principal role in pursuing a derivative breach of fiduciary duty case against entities and individuals associated with Cantor Fitzgerald, L.P. and assists the international liaison committee in a global consumer class action against Apple, Inc., arising out of its alleged throttling of iPhone/iPad device performance in 2017.
-As part of her pro bono activities, Ms. Musarra represents juvenile immigrants in state court and immigration court, and before federal agencies.
+Ms. Musarra has helped achieve significant recoveries for investors and consumers.
+In Delaware Chancery Court, she has participated in a number of consequential derivative and shareholder class action cases.
+She also has considerable experience pursuing successful books-and-records investigations on behalf of stockholders pursuant to 8 Del C. § 220.
+Ms. Musarra’s practice has also included appraisal actions in Chancery Court, including as a member of the trial team in In re Appraisal of Dell Inc. In federal court, she has litigated stockholder securities cases and class action cases on behalf of investors and consumers.
+As a member of the Co-Lead Counsel team representing a class of insurance beneficiaries, Ms. Musarra litigated claims against health insurers in federal court for ERISA violations relating to coverage for treatments for mental health and substance use disorders; settlement of the matter resulted in a $7 million fund for payment of allegedly improperly denied claims and barred defendants from resuming use of challenged medical necessity criteria.
+She also played a principal role in pursuing fiduciary claims against entities and individuals associated with Cantor Fitzgerald, L.P. on behalf of investors.

 Prior to joining G&E, Ms. Musarra worked as an appellate law clerk to the Chief Justice of the Supreme Court of the Virgin Islands in St. Thomas, Virgin Islands.